Hudaibia/Cube3dSpace/Assets/Readme.txt

-Waim explained the problem very able then i able to write down the logic.
+Waimq explained the problem very able then i able to write down the logic.